 - Capital Finance completes a "Sealed Bid" form and sends it to Purchasing

 - Purchasing will then send the bid to the pool of leasing companies

 In addition, the Financial Services Office (FSO) reviews all lease transactions.
 Operating or closed-end leases are reviewed to confirm that they do not qualify as a capital lease.
 The University uses the criteria of FASB 13 to make this determination.
-After FSO review and approval, closed-end leases will then follow the normal approval process.
+FSO review and approval, closed-end leases will then follow the normal approval process.

 Lease purchase or capital leases are also reviewed by FSO to determine the appropriateness of the transaction, with particular emphasis on the interest rate charged and the effect of creating additional institutional debt.
 After this review, the transaction must be approved by the Senior Vice President and Chief Financial Officer of Business Affairs before final approval can be completed.

-Lease or Lease Purchase Agreements must have flexible cancellation provisions which will allow the University to discontinue such agreements if further appropriation funding from state, federal, or other legal sources is reduced or terminated.
+Lease or Lease Purchase Agreements must have flexible cancelation provisions which will allow the University to discontinue such agreements if further appropriation funding from state, federal, or other legal sources is reduced or terminated.
 This is especially important for Sponsored Projects and for University service centers that "recharge" costs to federal funds.

 For further information, contact Procurement and Contracting Services at 621-1747, or the Contracting Office at 626-3919.